 In the second part of our empirical analysis we analyze the effects of introducing anonymous job applications.
 To compare the situation of anonymous job applications with the counterfactual situation of standard applications, data for two potential control groups is available in the example of this specific recruitment process.
-The first potential control group consists of applications.
+The first potential control group consists of applicants who applied for the same vacancy in the previous year using standard applications.
 This group would represent an appropriate control group if no other changes had occurred between the two years besides the fact that applications were anonymously reviewed in 2011.
 The group of applicants in 2010 consists of 1,357 individuals and is therefore by about 500 applicants larger than in 2011 when applications were anonymously reviewed.
 However, there are no significant differences in the shares of female or migrant applicants, or in the applicants' average age.
 In both groups, equal shares of applicants have completed the general qualification for university entrance or the qualification for technical college entrance.
 Only the number of internships is significantly different as candidates in 2010 report on average only one internship.